After Finding Out City's $33 Million Contract With ShotSpotter Was Quietly Renewed, Some Aldermen Want To Make Sure Nothing Like It Happens Again Without Review

 “This is another abuse of authority and power of the administration,” Beale said.

 When asked earlier this month and again now, a mayoral spokesperson did not say when the updated contract information went online.
-The spokesperson instead directed us to the city’s procurement page for contract details.MORE NEWS: Cubs Rededicate Wrigley Field To Mark End Of Renovations
+The spokesperson instead directed us to the city’s procurement page for contract details.MORE NEWS: 3 Killed In Wrong Way Crash On Stevenson Expressway Near Cicero

 So what now?
 Ald.
 Beale said he and others are working on an ordinance that would require the renewal or extension of any city contract over $1 million to come before the City Council for discussion first.
 He said to expect that ordinance to be introduced at the City Council meeting next month.